htw-imi-showtime/showtime-website/content/ss24/master/m4-orgxtract/_index.md

 title = "OrgXtract"
 subtitle = ""
 claim = ""
-abstract = "In our quest to challenge German bureaucracy, our project transforms organizational charts stored as PDFs into machine-readable open data formats, enhancing research capabilities and promoting transparency within German authorities."
+abstract = "In our quest to challenge German bureaucracy, our project transforms organizational charts stored as PDFs into machine-readable open data formats, enhancing research capabilities and promoting transparency of German authorities."

 # Properties for displaying the project in the project list
 card_image = "kitty.jpg"